LCappell/LCappell/README.md

 What I'm learning:

-- Advanced JavaScript
+- TypeScript
-- React
+- Advanced React

  How to reach me: